Separating trees and simple congruences of the weak order: Lattice congruences of the weak order

 We now denote by~$\arcs_\equiv$ the set of arcs corresponding via~$\arcDiagramDown[]$ to permutations with a single descent and minimal in their class, or equivalently, via~$\arcDiagramUp[]$ to permutations with a single ascent and maximal in their class.
-This set~$\arcs_\equiv$ enables us to describe completely the lattice quotient~$\f{S}_n / {\equiv}$.
+This set~$\arcs_\equiv$ enables us to completely describe the lattice quotient~$\f{S}_n / {\equiv}$.

-\begin{proposition} The quotient~$\f{S}_n/{\equiv}$ is isomorphic (as a poset) to the subposet of the weak order induced by the permutations which are minimal (resp.~maximal) in their class, which are precisely the permutations~$\sigma$ for which all arcs in the noncrossing arc diagram~$\arcDiagramDown[](\sigma)$ (resp.~$\arcDiagramUp[](\sigma)$) belong~to~$\arcs_\equiv$. \end{proposition}
+\begin{theorem}[{\cite[Thm.~4.1]{Reading-arcDiagrams}}] The quotient~$\f{S}_n/{\equiv}$ is isomorphic (as a poset) to the subposet of the weak order induced by the permutations which are minimal (resp.~maximal) in their class, which are precisely the permutations~$\sigma$ for which all arcs in the noncrossing arc diagram~$\arcDiagramDown[](\sigma)$ (resp.~$\arcDiagramUp[](\sigma)$) belong~to~$\arcs_\equiv$. \end{theorem}

 This proposition actually translates the fact that canonical representations behave properly under lattice quotients.
 Namely, the noncrossing arc diagrams of~$\arcs_\equiv$ precisely encode the canonical join (resp.~meet) representations in the quotient~$\f{S}_n/{\equiv}$.
-See~\cite{Reading-arcDiagrams}.
+See~\cite{Reading-arcDiagrams} for more details.